blackholeinfiverse116-ship-it/nicai-validation-layer/README.md

 NICAI is a **deterministic intelligence system** that converts real-world environmental data into **structured, explainable, and traceable intelligence outputs**.

-It functions as a **decision-support layer**, not a decision-maker.
+It acts as a **decision-support layer**, not a decision-maker.

 ---

 # 🚀 What NICAI Does

-NICAI processes datasets (Weather, AQI) to:
+NICAI processes real datasets (Weather, AQI) to:

 * Validate incoming signals
 * Detect anomalies using rule-based logic